SiobhanSheehan/MisoSoup/readme.md

  - updated HTML to include info - thanks for mentor at code louisville Wed night class
  - added ! to HTML file
  - Closed the gap between form and footer to be all green plaid
+ - Changed the submit button to red in CSS and made the button smaller